A nearly Blackwell-optimal policy gradient method: Abstract

 \section{Abstract}

-For continuing environments, reinforcement learning methods commonly maximize a discounted reward criterion with discount factor close to 1 in order to approximate the steady-state reward (the gain).
-However, such a criterion only considers the long-run performance, ignoring the transient behaviour.
+For continuing environments, reinforcement learning (RL) methods commonly maximize the discounted reward criterion with discount factor close to 1 in order to approximate the average reward (the gain).
+However, such a criterion only considers the long-run steady-state performance, ignoring the transient behaviour in transient states.
 In this work, we develop a policy gradient method that optimizes the gain, then the bias (which indicates the transient performance and is important to capably select from policies with equal gain).
-We derive expressions that enable sampling for the gradient of the bias, and its preconditioning Fisher matrix.
-We further propose an algorithm that solves the corresponding bi-level optimization using a logarithmic barrier.
+We derive expressions that enable sampling for the gradient of the bias and its preconditioning Fisher matrix.
+We further devise an algorithm that solves the gain-then-bias (bi-level) optimization.
+Its key ingredient is an RL-specific logarithmic barrier function.
 Experimental results provide insights into the fundamental mechanisms of our proposal.